inexorgame-obsolete/wiki-mirror/Inexor-Tree-API.md

 * 0.3 Angular bindings for the node.js data
 * 0.4 Moving the angular UI to using the tree data
-* 0.5 Implement plain shared var syncing in C++ re syncing in C++
+* 0.5 Implement plain shared var syncing in C++
+* 0.6 Implement shared structure syncing in C++
 * 0.7 Implement SharedLog and SharedSet in C++
 * 0.8 Remove the custom node.js tree and replace as much as possible with the C++ version
 * 0.9 Deprecate Cubescript and the Cube UI
 * 0.10 Reimplement the complete GUI
 * 1.0 remove Cubescript and the cube UI
 * 2.0 Remove the old network code